worldbank/GEE_Zonal/docs/index.md

 # GEE Zonal

-**GEE Zonal**: This python package provides a wrapper function to request temporal and zonal statistics from Google Earth Engine (GEE) datasets.
+This python package provides a wrapper function to request temporal and zonal statistics from Google Earth Engine (GEE) datasets.

 ## Summary